All Episodes

 He felt that it was a little bit north of him, which would put it between he and I, six miles distance.

-So then we called some other people in town, and all they got was, and this is the fourth bizarre thing, sonic booms.
+So then we called some other people in town, and all they got was: and this is the fourth bizarre thing: sonic booms.

-and they said to my wife, they reported that it was a sonic boom, but like nothing they'd ever heard.
+So we stopped at the Indian tribe below us, going into town, and the children were in school, and they said to my wife, they reported that it was a sonic boom, but like nothing they had ever heard.

-The building completely shook from the ground up, rather than from the sky down.
+The building completely shook from the ground up rather than from the sky down.

-Next, if there was a sonic boom, we've had so many of these, we're becoming used to it.
+Next, if there was a sonic boom, we've had so many of these.

 We would have heard it 16 miles west of Fall River Mills.

-I've never heard it described as from the ground up versus Something that impacts your building.
+I've never heard it described as from the ground up versus something that impacts your building.

-I mean, we've all had sonic booms and they kaboom against the building.
+I mean, we've all had sonic booms, and they kaboom against the building.

 I mean, that's the way they really hit you.